Equal Opportunity and Affirmative Action

 UFHR – Employee Relations addresses complaints related to discrimination (or retaliation for reporting such a concern).

-If your concerns involve sexual harassment, sexual assault or any sexual misconduct (or retaliation for reporting such a concern), please contact the Office of Title IX Compliance.
+If your concerns involve sexual harassment, sexual assault or any sexual misconduct (or retaliation for reporting such a concern), please contact the Office for Accessibility and Gender Equity.

-If you are not sure whether your concern should be reviewed by Employee Relations or Title IX, simply contact either office.
+If you are not sure whether your concern should be reviewed by Employee Relations or the Office for Accessibility and Gender Equity, simply contact either office.
 We regularly communicate and can determine which office is in the best position to assist you with your concern.

 Gators Together is a certificate program for individual employees and supervisors.
 This diversity and inclusion program is designed to increase performance and engagement by creating an inclusive environment for our diverse talents.
 View the program requirements.

-Maintaining a Safe and Respectful Campus is required training for all UF employees.
-This training is designed to support UF’s vision of an academic and work environment free of discrimination.
+Maintaining a Safe and Respectful Campus This training is designed to support UF’s vision of an academic and work environment free of discrimination.
 UF actively promotes equal opportunity policies and practices to prevent sexual discrimination and harassment.
 This commitment applies to all students and employees and reflects the University’s belief that education and employment decisions and access to University activities should be based on individuals’ abilities and qualifications and not on irrelevant factors, as well as that the University values broad diversity within our community and is committed to diversity and eliminating discrimination.

 University of Florida Regulations and Policies